jan-kasi/school-notes/notes/03 Religion and Politics as Value Systems.md

 ## Kierkegaard
-Similarities with nietzche:
+Similarities with Nietzsche:
 - both deny teleology
 - both strive for authenticity
-- both go against the value system they are in, kierkegaard does hegelianism and nietzche does entire realm of philosophy
+- both go against the value system they are in, Kierkegaard against Hegelianism and Nietzsche against entire realm of previous philosophy
-- both strive to finding and making meaning
+- both strive to the finding and making of meaning

 Differences:
-- kierkegaard as a responce to nietzche: nietzche living in the Aesthetic and denying the Ethical, he constructs his own value system but it is meaningless.
+- Kierkegaard can be used as a a response to Nietzsche: Nietzsche living in the Aesthetic and denying the Ethical, he constructs his own value system but it is meaningless.
-- kierkegaard is a fideist theological positivist
+- Kierkegaard is a fideist theological positivist
 -